kengibson1111/go-stdlib/README.md

   The sample code uses a for range loop.
 Notice the byte position.

 * runesutf8pkg - same results as runes but the code uses the unicode/utf8 package.

+* printstructs - a couple of different struct types. %T, %v, %+v seem to be the most effective printing verbs for structs.